ASTM F2170 Compliance: Guidelines for RH Preparation and Testing

 Since the 4.0 EX is single-use, you never need to do any future calibration checks.
 The NIST-traceable certificate you get from Wagner Meters verifies it was properly calibrated.
 No RH sensor is easier to use than the 4.0 EX.

 On the other hand, ASTM F2170 specifications require reusable sensors be checked for calibration within 30 days before each use.
-Sensors must also be sent back to the manufacturer for re-calibration after each year of use.
+Additionally reusable sensors must also be re-calibrated or replaced after each year of use.
 These compliance requirements have been the drivers for making reusable sensors less convenient to use.
 The investment in calibration verification equipment plus time and labor to conduct the calibration checks, can be significant.
+Also considering that after one year of use, you will have to purchase a replacement sensor for each Rapid RH 5.0 test you have.
+You will have to crunch the “per-test costs” to justify if it is cheaper to buy single use or reusable sensors.

 Reusable Smart Sensor 30-Day Requirement: Just Add Water

 What about the compliance requirement to test each reusable sensor within 30 days before each use?
-The Rapid RH®5.0 reusable Smart Sensor makes that as pain-free as possible.
+The Rapid RH®5.0 reusable Smart Sensor was designed to make that as pain-free as possible.
 Wagner Meters developed a system that would revolutionize the current technology and significantly reduce your costs in verifying the calibration of each sensor.

 Each Rapid RH® reusable Smart Sensor comes with its own EasyCare CalCheck™ (patent pending) storage unit.
 Unique to the 5.0, this unit provides your reusable Smart Sensor with the optimal storage environment to maintain calibration.
 You test and verify calibration by simply taking an RH reading while the sensor is stored in its EasyCare CalCheck™ unit.
 Instead of taking hours using the special equipment that other reusable sensors require a calibration check for the 5.0 reusable takes just seconds.